rvesse/airline/docs/guide/practise/types.md

 - `Float`
 - `Double`

+{% include req-ver.md version="2.9.0" %}

+From 2.9.0 onwards the additional common Java types are supported:

+- `BigInteger`
+- `BigDecimal`

 ### `enum`

 Any Java `enum` is automatically supported because the Java compiler provides a static `valueOf(String)` method that Airline can invoke to turn the string argument into an `enum` member.